Ford Flex Insurance Rates

 Rates are averaged for all Ford Flex models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Ford Flex Insurance
+How to Buy the Right Ford Flex Insurance

-- You may be able to save as much as $130 per year just by quoting online well ahead of the renewal date
+- You may be able to save up to $130 per year just by quoting online in advance

 Comparing rates is the best way to save on Ford Flex insurance rates, whether you are shopping for 2020 or 2013 Ford Flex costs.
 Use our free rate comparison tool below to find the best Ford Flex insurance rates in your area.